 Local Development Plan

 The Local Development Plan defines the priorities for future development and will have major implications for Dunblane.
-General information on the LDP can be accessed here and the settlement statement for Dunblane here.
+General information on the LDP can be accessed here.

 The Stirling Local Development Plan was adopted in September 2014.
 It covers the period to 2024 Read about it here

 Stirling Local Development Plan : Update for Communities – July 2015 Work has already begun on a new plan that will replace the LDP adopted in 2014.
 In August 2015, the Council will be publishing a Main Issues Report.
 The Main Issues Report was approved for consultation by the Council in June and 2015 is the first formal stage in preparing a new Local Development Plan.
 It is an important opportunity for everyone to shape this new plan.
-Read the Update The LDP consultation for Dunblane is planned for 22 August 2015 from 10.00am to 3.00pm in the Dunblane Centre.
+Read the Update The LDP consultation for Dunblane was held on 22 August 2015 in the Dunblane Centre.

 Major Planning Issues